agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 -----
 https://speech.microsoft.com/

+Build voice-enabled, multilingual generative AI apps with fast transcriptions and natural-sounding voices.
+Customize speech in your app for your domain—including OpenAI Whisper model—or give your copilot a branded voice.
+Enable real-time, multi-language speech to speech translation and speech to text transcription of audio streams.
+Run AI models wherever your data resides.
+Deploy your apps in the cloud or at the edge with containers.

 AI speech capabilities enable us to manage home and auto systems with voice instructions, get answers from computers for spoken questions, generate captions from audio, and much more.
 To enable this kind of interaction, the AI system must support at least two capabilities:
 1. Speech recognition - the ability to detect and interpret spoken input